 The most critical issues facing the College in the near future are enrollment, property tax base changes and state budget cuts.
 Many factors affect student enrollment including economic factors, financial aid factors, population trends and barriers specific to individual students.
 The college continues to work diligently to assure that all students apply to receive all financial aid they are qualified to receive.
 This can include federal funding sources such as Pell Grants, Direct Loans, and/or state monetary award grants.
 In recent years, these sources have been reduced.
 The Department of Education rules now state that loans are to be disbursed by the college financial aid department.
-The college has seen a 17% decrease in the average amount of aid our students receive.
+The college has seen a 3% increase in the average amount of aid our students receive.
 Population for the district and the K-12 schools within our district has declined and unemployment rates remain above the state average.

 FY 2014 State of Illinois appropriations are anticipated to decline due to the financial difficulties the state faces.
-With no specific information available, the college has budgeted a 10% decrease for FY 2014.
+With no specific information available, the college has budgeted a 5% decrease for FY 2015.
 Receipts from State scheduled grant payments for Base Operating grants, Equalized Assessment grants and Adult Education grants have been received at extended and irregular times over the past couple of years.
 With continuing shortfalls in state funding the college is prepared to utilize our Working Cash fund to ensure that payments of all obligations are met in a timely fashion.

-The College will use fund balance appropriations of approximately \$3.4 million in FY 2014.
-These fund balance appropriations represent revenues generated in previous fiscal years that are intended to be used in the current budget for capital project completion of the HVAC unit replacements and other technology enhancements.
+The College will use fund balance appropriations of approximately \$1.5 million in FY 2015.
+These fund balance appropriations represent revenues generated in previous fiscal years that are intended to be used in the current budget to upgrade technology, improve signage, and capital refresh projects.